 Valentine’s Day has come and gone.
 Got any left over Hugs and Kisses?
 I have a suggestion for how to use the candy ones as well as the real ones.
 Sunday, February 17th, is Random Acts of Kindness Day.
-There is a very easy and inexpensive way to do a random act of kindness that has a huge impact.
+Hugs and Kisses Brownies are so fudgy and delicious you will want to make left over chocolate a tradition.The Cup of Joe program is a very easy and inexpensive way to do a random act of kindness that has a huge impact.

 This blog is focused on recipes for care packages.
 My “expertise” is college care packages.
 However, all Monday Box recipes certainly apply to anyone looking for a treat to enjoy at home.
 But what about military care packages?
 Those take 2 weeks to a month or more to reach their destination.
 I knew nothing about the rules or recommendations for care packages being sent to the desert!
 I began researching.
 That’s when I became acquainted with Gina and her eye opening blog, Gina Has Left the Mall.
 Please read it.
 Gina hopes that through her blog she will, “inspire other to care, maybe put that care into action, and help close the divide between military and civilians.”
 If you are familiar with deployed troops you will find yourself nodding your head in agreement.
 If, like me, you aren’t familiar, you will find a window to a different world.

 This post has nothing to do with politics or personal feelings toward wars or international relations.
 This is about men and women who are serving their country in often dangerous and difficult jobs, located in often uncomfortable conditions.
 Each one of these service people is somebody’s son or daughter.
 As a mom, my heart goes out to each one and their families.